 Last week, I talked about how footwear can help you prevent falling outside of your home on wet leaves.
 This week I am focusing on shoes again because they are just that important!

 Lately, I have worked with people who are falling inside their home because of their shoes!
-I will tell you what happened to my poor friend, Rita (names have been changed to protect the innocent).
+I will tell you what happened to my poor friend, Rita (names have been changed).

 Rita enjoys wearing slippers.
 They are easy for her to put on in the morning and take off at night.
 Slippers keep Rita’s feet warm and feel so comfortable!
 She only leaves the house once or twice a week, so Rita doesn’t worry about putting on shoes for outside purposes.

 After her son and daughter left, Rita heard the doorbell and tried to stand up to answer it when something unimaginable happened.
 Rita put her feet on the ground, but felt her feet keep slipping out from underneath her!
 She dug her slippers into the carpet to try and regain her balance, but it didn’t work.
-Rita slid out of her brand new chair onto the ground in shock.
+Rita slid out of her brand new chair onto the ground in shock and unable to pull herself up.
 Her visitor came in through the door and found Rita.
 “I’m down here!”

 Luckily, Rita was not physically injured, but her pride was in bad shape.
 She thought, “I can’t stand up anymore.
 I’m scared of that chair.”
 Rita blamed the chair, but the chair wasn’t the problem.
 It was her slippers!